Fall is a Busy Time for the Animals in your Neighbourhood

 Read on for more information on mice.

 These pesky critters belong to the bear family, but they certainly don’t hibernate for winter.
-Raccoon activity slows down in extreme cold temperatures and a thick blanket of snow makes travel difficult.
+Raccoon activity slows down in extremely cold temperatures and a thick blanket of snow makes travel difficult.
 Instead of leaving their den sites nightly in search of food, raccoons may spend weeks at a time in their dens.

 In the lead up to winter, juvenile raccoons that were born earlier in the year begin to leave their mother’s care in search of their own den sites.
 Raccoon populations inside towns and cities are at their peak during fall and competition for shelter intensifies.
-This competition ultimately drives raccoons out of the cold and into cosy attics where they are capable of causing considerable damage.
+This competition ultimately drives raccoons out of the cold and into cozy attics where they are capable of causing considerable damage.

 It is important to evict and control raccoons before they have the chance to establish themselves inside the home.
 The longer raccoons are allowed to live inside an attic the more damage they can inflict and the more difficult it can be to keep them out.